Amelia Chiropractic Clinic is always looking over the latest information when it comes to nutrition so we can keep up with you!

 Magnesium’s suppression of the inflammatory responses

-may even hold off the death of Schwann cells, the cells that protect nerves (another great bit of information for your Fernandina Beach chiropractor!
+may even impede the death of Schwann cells, the cells that form a cocoon around your nerves (another great bit of information for your Fernandina Beach chiropractor!

 Just 100 mg of magnesium more per day reduced stroke risk by 8%